stellar-deprecated/docs/learn/concepts/multi-sig.md

   Emil's key weight: 1

 5. You want to issue a custom currency and ensure that no more will ever be created.
 You make a source account and issue the maximum amount of currency to a holding account.
-Then you set the master weight of the source account to below the medium threshold—the source account can no longer issue currency.
+Then you set the master weight of the source account to below the medium threshold--the source account can no longer issue currency.

 Source account setup:
   master key weight: 0